baldemoto/atproto-wiki-docs/AT_Protocol.md

 AppViews are end-user platforms and services which consume, process, and serve content from the Firehose to user clients.
 AppViews query user PDSes on the user's behalf, allowing users to update their repos and interact with content within the network.

 ## Opinionated Services

+The protocol allows for integration of peripheal services for additional customization of the user's experience.

 ## User Identity